sdash77/arcgis-python-api/src/arcgis/widgets/README.md

 # Setting up the environment

+### npm/node/yarn
+    - Make sure you have `nodejs`, `npm`, and `yarn` installed on your computer
+    - run `npm install -g webpack webpack-cli`, or `npm install --save-dev webpack-cli`, or any command that makes `webpack` calleable from your terminal/cmd
+    - in `geosaurus/src/arcgis/widgets/js`, run `yarn install` to install all JS dependencies
+    - If you are running into issues setting this up, contact David Vitale or Rhea Jackson

+### jupyter

 - Create a new blank conda environment, add all dependencies to the `arcgis` package to it (but not the `arcgis` package itself)
     - This can be accomplished by `conda env create -f /path/to/geosaurus/environment.yml`
 - Activate the above environment